sujan-2095/EDUXPLAIN/POSTGRESQL_SETUP.md

 ## ✅ What's Been Done

 1. ✅ Added `flask-sqlalchemy` and `psycopg2-binary` to `requirements.txt`
-2. ✅ Created database models using SQLAlchemy
+2. ✅ Created database models using SQLAlchemy (User, Prediction)
 3. ✅ Converted all database operations from SQLite to SQLAlchemy
 4. ✅ Configured automatic database URL detection (PostgreSQL on Render, SQLite locally)
+5. ✅ Models are imported BEFORE `db.create_all()` in `app.py`
+6. ✅ `db.create_all()` runs in app context on startup
+7. ✅ Added logging to verify database connection and table creation

 ## 🚀 Setup Steps for Render